4TINI/automatic-ar/README.md

 * [PCL](http://pointclouds.org/) 1.7.2 (for extra visualization)

-*The project might work with older dependencies however it has not been tested.
 The code has been tested on Ubuntu 20.04.

 ## Installing Dependencies on Ubuntu 20.04
 Required: